 Spectrum internet is available in most of Asheville, Black Mountain, and other cities and townships.
 As you get further out into more mountainous regions, there’s a good chance Spectrum cable internet is not available.
 You can check Spectrum internet availability by entering a property address on the Spectrum website.

 Spectrum comes in a variety of speeds, including 200Mbps, 400Mbps, and 940Mbps (940 is Spectrum’s Gigabit speed offering).

 Another major internet provider in the Asheville market is AT&T. AT&T offers internet, tv, and phone service.
 Their internet service is available in a much wider geographic area than cable internet, although at varying speeds.

 AT&T internet speeds are not as fast as cable, although they are typically acceptable for most users.
 In urban and suburban areas, it’s common to see speeds of 18Mbps.
-However, when you get into more rural areas, AT&T service is typically limited to its DSL product, which maxes out at 5Mbps.
-Still, DSL is known to be reliable and provides a viable option for many rural areas around Asheville.
-You can check if AT&T internet is available for a particular address on their website.
+Homes in more rural areas may be connected to DSL, which maxes out at 5Mbps.
+However, AT&T is no longer accepting new orders for DSL connections.
+So if you’re considering a property in a more rural location, AT&T DSL is no longer an option.
+You can check if AT&T’s non-DSL internet is available for a particular address on their website.